JA-Bar/detr-emotions/README.md

 In order to facilitate this, under the config file `coco_fine_tune.yaml` change the classes you are interested in under the key `target_classes`, with the name of the classes as they appear on the official [COCO page][3].

-Once your target classes are defined, you can then run `python data/download_coco_subset.py` with flags such as `--limit` to define how many images per class will be downloaded.
+Once your target classes are defined, you can then run `python -m data/download_coco_subset.py` with flags such as `--limit` to define how many images per class will be downloaded.

 The given dataset that interprets this information is `detr.datasets.CocoSubset`, but you may